How To Make Wreaths with Embroidery Hoops

 Last Christmas, I made my first door wreath, using a wicker wreath base, copper fairy lights and eucalyptus.
-It worked so well that this year I’ve made some eucalyptus winter wreaths for our living room.
+It worked so well that this year I’ve made some simple winter wreaths with embroidery hoops and foliage.
+These are such easy festive decorations, and will last well beyond Christmas into the new year.
+Read on to find out how to make your own winter wreaths with embroidery hoops and foliage.

 All you need to make winter wreaths are: